Gulnoz/navigation-api/navigation-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Prerequisites:

+Before you begin, ensure you have installed the latest version of:

+npm, PostgreSQL, Node

-In the project directory, you can run:
+1) Install all dependencies in the navigation-client root folder terminal you should run:

+## `npm install`

-## Importan: If you are going to run Client and Server applications in the same mashine, you should run first the server application.
+### Importan: If you are going to run Client and Server applications in the same mashine, you should run first the server application.

 ### `npm start`